How to buy an electric car

 The fastest of all is DC, although it requires your car to have some extra electrics to cope with power ratings of up to 50kW.
 Most users in the UK are only exposed to this system at the Electric Highway stations in motorway service areas, or in IKEA car parks.
 Tesla’s Supercharger network offers even faster charging than ‘conventional’ DC, incidentally.
 But it’s exclusive to Model S and Model X owners.

-Home charging systems vary in price depending on how complex the installation is, but as a rough guide, a straightforward 7kW home charger purchase should cost around £300.
+Home charging systems vary in price depending on how complex the installation is, but as a rough guide, a straightforward 7kW home charger purchase should cost around £500 with installation.
 Equally, several manufacturers offer a 3kW system included as part of the package when you buy their electric car – and you should be able to upgrade that to the more potent charger for a small fee.

 If you’re using a three-pin plug you should prepare yourself for a wait – a pure EV with a reasonably large battery will take anything from eight to 12 hours to fully replenish on this set-up.
 Upgrade to a proper home charging box with 7kW and you can expect that time to be cut in half.